In-Style Predications

 [The example uses a placeholder function is_item_in_item(item1, item2) to do the checking since its logic is application specific.]

-The function is called in_style_predication_2() because it uses the behavior of “in” as a template and has two x arguments.
+The function is called in_style_predication_2() because it uses the behavior of the word “in” as a template and has two x arguments.
 Any predication that is like “in” (meaning that it doesn’t have a different meaning for “together” or “separately” but is OK if they are said) can use this same helper to implement the logic efficiently.

 Unbound Arguments